Project 5

 There are three core functions of the Serial library:

-1. Serial.write(val) sends data from the Arduino board to another UART device.
+1. Serial.write(val) sends data from the ESP32 board to another UART device.
 You will use it to transmit one byte at a time, meaning the int value passed as an argument must be in the range -128 to 127 (signed) or 0 to 255 (unsigned).

-2. When the Arduino receives data, we need to check its receive buffer, a “mailbox” or an array of recently received bytes.
+2. When the ESP32 receives data, we need to check its receive buffer, a “mailbox” or an array of recently received bytes.
 Serial.available() will return an int, the number of bytes currently in the UART buffer.
 If the number is zero, nothing has been received.

 3. If the UART buffer does have data in it, you will read the byte at the front of the buffer using Serial.read(), which returns an int.

-Universal Serial Bus (USB) on the Arduino
+Universal Serial Bus (USB) on the ESP32

-Software Serial
+Hardware Serial

-#include <SoftwareSerial.h>
+#include <HardwareSerial.h>

-const int rxPin = 2;
+const int rxPin = 20;

-const int txPin = 3;
+const int txPin = 21;

 Pull-Up Resistors

-Suppose you use a digital input pin on the Arduino board, but it’s not connected to anything.
+Suppose you use a digital input pin on the ESP32 board, but it’s not connected to anything.
 Is the state of the pin HIGH or LOW?
 For it to be HIGH, the pin would need to be connected to the VCC power source.
 For the state to be LOW, the pin would need to be connected to GND.
 When the state is indeterminate like this, the pin is said to have a floating signal, which we should avoid.

 The solution is what we call a pull-up resistor.
 The input pin is connected to a high-value resistor R1 whose other terminal is attached to VCC (as depicted below).